Andrettin/Wyrmsun/readme.txt

 * Units
 - Removed cap of Goblin Thieves a player can have at a single time, as its purpose has been replaced by its hiring cooldown.
-- Added Gnomish Master-at-Arms, an experience upgrade of the Gnomish Duelist (icon by Leo, based on Jinn's Gnomish Recruit icon).
+- Added Gnomish Master at Arms, an experience upgrade of the Gnomish Duelist (icon by Leo, based on Jinn's Gnomish Recruit icon).
 - Decreased Gnomish Duelist HP from 65 to 60.

 -----------------------------------------------------------------------